decision-labs/spacialdb-devcenter/pages/Instant-Map.md

 ## Login

 If you just signed up you are also automatically logged in.
-Otherwise, to login you need you email or username and password.
+Otherwise, to login you need your email or username and password.

-Via website login at: [http://beta.spacialdb.com/login](http://beta.spacialdb.com/login)
+Via the website login at: [http://beta.spacialdb.com/login](http://beta.spacialdb.com/login)

 CLI command: